Post 272 –by Gautam Shah

-The only thing that was not desired here was the dining and guest entertainment by the house masters.
+The only thing that was not desired in the ancient kitchen was the dining and guest entertainment by the house master.
 This was the chief reason why it remained neglected, till the quality of food and related services failed to impress the guests.
 Kitchen was un-owned or non-personal space, managed by a paid servants.
 Contrasting to these the kitchens of crafts person or farmers were lively and participatory spaces.
 These were often the only and real living rooms, with the attic as the isolated space for the master.

 Kitchens, from Industrial revolution era, have become effectively dependent on outside resources.
 Every thing that a kitchen needed, such as the fuels, condiments, commodities, partly prepared foods (tinned foods), water supply, solid and liquid waste disposal, gained substantial efficiency from such outside dependencies.

 The kitchen now began to be ‘arranged’ on the basis of such dependencies on the world outside.
 The dependencies manifested outside, so were touched upon on the perimeter of the kitchen.
 The internal arrangements reflected the external resources.

 The utilities are placed at resourceful locations.
 The utilities and their siting created a task routing pattern.
 Siting and Routing both added to higher productivity in the kitchen processes.
 Day by day, the spatial contribution of the building, and the connectivity of utilities, provided for many other technological developments.

 Just as Industrial production was being streamlined into timed linear processes, late 19th and early 20th C women groups and magazines demanded work efficiency considerations in kitchen planning.
 These resulted in the recognition of wonder triangle of productivity, with nodes for sink, freeze and stove and total distance covered 6 to 6.5 mts.